ccsmith13/ccsmith13/README.md

-		"- ⚡ Quick bio:":                     "Aspiring web developer who is just trying to write some code 🤓", "- 🔭 I’m currently working on":      "Google-y things, making remote work awesome", "- 🌱 I’m currently learning":        "Java, data Structures & algorithms, systems design", "- 👯 I’m looking to collaborate on": "Python, JavaScript / ReactJS projects, and any front-end-dev opportunity that is worth the while", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅", "- 💬 Ask me about":                  "My opinions on early 2000s web apps ✨", "- 📫 How to reach me:":              "https://linkedin.com/in/ccsmith1", }
+		"- ⚡ Quick bio:":                     "Aspiring web developer who is just trying to write some code 🤓", "- 🔭 I’m currently working on":      "Google-y things, making remote work awesome", "- 🌱 I’m currently learning":        "Java, data Structures & algorithms, systems design", "- 👯 I’m looking to collaborate on": "Python, JavaScript / ReactJS projects, and any front-end-dev work", "- 🤔 I’m looking for help with":     "Anything related to what I'm currently learning 😅", "- 📫 How to reach me:":              "https://linkedin.com/in/ccsmith1", }
 }